sec10/Google-Data-Analytics-Capstone-Project/README.md

 ![image](https://github.com/sec10/Google-Data-Analytics-Capstone-Project/blob/main/images/Top5StartingStations.jpg)
 ![image](https://github.com/sec10/Google-Data-Analytics-Capstone-Project/blob/main/images/MapStart.jpg)

 Starting stations for customers are located more in the tourist district of Chicago.
-Whereas the subscribers starting stations are in the business district.
+Whereas the subscribers starting stations are more concentrated in the business district.

 <b>6.
 Top 5 drop off station locations of customers and subscribers:</b>